 Children's Play Parks

-Parks in Blaenau Gwent will stay open during the 'firebreak' period.
+Parks in Blaenau Gwent are open.
 Please remember to observe social distancing and practice good hygiene.
 There is signage at our parks advising families of safe use at this time.

 Aneurin Leisure Trust Services